Genesis 23: Lessons from Sarah’s Death on Placing Your Hope in Heaven

 Abraham paid the full price for Sarah’s tomb4

 • Jesus paid for your redemption as well.
 Every contract requires “consideration” to be enforceable.
 Today, this does not always require the exchange of money.
-Yet, in Abraham’s day, silver was used to redeem land purchases: “I signed and sealed the deed, and called in witnesses, and weighed out the silver on the scales.”
+But in Abraham’s day, silver was used to redeem land purchases: “I signed and sealed the deed, and called in witnesses, and weighed out the silver on the scales.”
 (Jer.
 32:10).
 Without consideration, the Hittites could revoke the land gift to Abraham at any time.
 To ensure that the tomb would remain for future generations, Abraham insisted upon paying the full price.
-Yet, what was the fair price of a tomb?
+But what was the fair price of a tomb?
 Many believe that the Hittites offered an inflated demand of 400 shekels for a cave after Abraham offered to pay the full price.
 Centuries later, King Omri of Israel bought all of Samaria “for two talents of silver.”
 (1 Kgs.
 16:24).
 This translates to 6,000 shekels.
 The Hittites most likely expected Abraham to counter with a lower number.
 Abraham had completed his ten great tests.
-Yet, the number 400 symbolized testing.
+But the number 400 symbolized testing.
 Would Abraham haggle over an inflated price for the land?
 The answer was no. “Abraham was not willing to negotiate over the dignity of his wife.”
 (Torah Club, Unrolling the Scroll, Book 1, 2014, p.
 92).
 He later received a formal deed to the land (Gen. 23:20).
 This deed will last until Jesus’ return.
 Today, the “Cave of the Patriarchs” still exists in Hebron for Abraham’s tomb.
 It is considered holy to both Jews and Muslims.
 Muslims call it the “Sanctuary of Abraham” or the “Ibrahimi Mosque”.
 They believe that the promised line traces through Ishmael.
-Yet, the tomb today clearly celebrates the Jewish patriarchs Abraham, Isaac, and Jacob.
+But the tomb today clearly celebrates the Jewish patriarchs Abraham, Isaac, and Jacob.

 • Jesus also paid the full redemption price for you with His sinless blood.
 Just as Abraham paid the full redemption price for Sarah, Jesus paid the full price for your redemption as well.
 He also did not seek an alternative cheaper means to redeem you.
 He instead paid the ultimate price with His life, not with silver: “[Y]ou were not redeemed with perishable things like silver or gold from your futile way of life inherited from your forefathers, but with precious blood, as of a lamb unblemished and spotless, the blood of Christ.”
 (1 Pet.
 1:18-19; Mk.
 14:24; 2 Cor.
 5:21; Is.
 53:4-5, 10, 12).
-In this account, the 400 silver shekels foreshadow the ransom price that Christ paid for the father and mother of our faith (Matt.
+In this account, the 400 silver shekels foreshadow the ransom price that Jesus paid for the father and mother of our faith (Matt.
 26:14-16).
 Through faith in Jesus, this blessing extends to you as well: “in order that in Christ Jesus the blessing of Abraham might come to the Gentiles, so that we would receive the promise of the Spirit through faith.”
 (Gal.
 3:14).
 If you are grateful for your undeserved blessing, live your life in submission to Jesus (Ro.
 12:1-2).

 7. Trust in God’s Promises, Even if They You Never See Them Fulfilled.
 Gen. 23:17-20.